ultimatile/Cytnx/docs/source/example/iTEBD.rst

 ------------
 **By : Ke Hsu, Kai-Hsin Wu**

-Time evolution block decimation is one of the most simple and sucessful Tensor network method :cite:`itebd-vidal`.
+Time evolution block decimation is one of the most simple and successful Tensor network method :cite:`itebd-vidal`.
 The core concept of this algorithm is to use the imaginary time evolution to find the best variational ansatz, usually in terms of Matrix product state (MPS).

 Here, we use a 1D transverse field Ising model (TFIM) as a simple example to show how to implement iTEBD algorithm in Cytnx and get the infinite system size (variational) ground state.